TAdeJong/moire-lattice-generator/README.md

 To illustrate the work as done in our own paper ["Direct evidence for flat bands in twisted bilayer graphene from nano-ARPES"](https://www.nature.com/articles/s41567-020-01041-x) ([arXiv version here](https://arxiv.org/abs/2002.02289)), I created this repository.

 This repository contains Python code to generate lattices with values reasonably like experimental (e.g. STM or TEM) results.
+*If you are looking to generate more schematic like hexagonal lattice drawings, have a look at [@alexkaz2](https://github.com/alexkaz2)'s excellent [hexalattice](https://github.com/alexkaz2/hexalattice).*

-Trigonal, hexagonal, square lattices as well as quasi lattices can be created and combined.
+- Trigonal, hexagonal, square lattices as well as quasi lattices can be created and combined.

-Linear distortions, such as a uniaxial strain along an arbitrary direction and rotations are supported.
+- Linear distortions, such as a uniaxial strain along an arbitrary direction and rotations are supported.
 In addition, arbitrary deformations can be rendered (by passing a deformation tensor to the `shift` parameter).

-Edge dislocations can be added to the lattice as well.
+- Edge dislocations can be added to the lattice as well.

 A simple Python notebook to interactively generate visualizations of moire patterns of hexagonal lattices at different angles is included.